-With lung cancer, internal radiotherapy is sometimes used to reduce the size of a tumour that is blocking an airway and making it hard to breathe.
-See page 80 for more information.
+Internal radiotherapy is sometimes used to reduce the size of a tumour that is blocking an airway, to make it easier for you to breathe.
+See page 94 for more information.

-For some internal radiotherapy you may have to stay in hospital for a few days, or in some cases you can receive it in the radiotherapy unit as an outpatient.
+For some internal radiotherapy treatments, you may have to stay in hospital for a few days.
+Sometimes you can receive it in the radiotherapy unit as an outpatient.